madchap/graylog2-zabbix/README.md

 ## Usage

-Note: As of 2.1, the default API port is 9000.
-It used to be 12900.
-You change it back to the old behavior with ```rest_listen_uri```.
+Note: As of 2.1, the default API port is 9000; It used to be 12900.
+You can change it back to the old behavior with ```rest_listen_uri```, pass port 9000 to the zabbix items (tedious) or simply modify the script at the top to change the port.

 ```
 check_graylog_node -H <HOSTNAME> -a <ATTRIBUTE> [-p <GRAYLOG_API_PORT>] [-h] [-d]